DTegano/NHL-Prediction-using-Machine-Learning/README.md

 ```
 <img src = "https://user-images.githubusercontent.com/39016197/89111757-d704b380-d416-11ea-82c7-c83908d6c0ea.png" width = 450 height = 400>

 Notice that the architecture is quite different than what the first model looked like (excluding node count).
-I'll also get to choose my loss, optimizer (both availbe in the first model, but not as effective) and metrics.
-I'll run 40 epochs with batch sample sizes of 32, and a validation set at 20% of my training data (which does reduce the overall size of my traininig data).
+I'll also get to choose my loss, optimizer (both available in the first model, but not as effective) and metrics.
+I'll run 40 epochs with batch sample sizes of 32, and a validation set at 20% of my training data (which does reduce the overall size of my training data).

 ```
 > model %>%